cadugrillo/MergeAi-docs/content/en/docs/getting-started/Exploring.md

 ---
-title: Exploring the ConciergeAi Workspace
+title: Exploring the merge.ai Workspace
 description:
 # categories: []
 # tags: []
 weight: 3
 ---

-The **Chat Completions** area is the first page you see after logging in to ConciergeAi.
+The **Chat Completions** area is the first page you see after logging in to merge.ai.

-* The navigation bar (at the left of the screen) is the same on every screen in ConciergeAi.
-It contains links which give you quick access to many of ConciergeAi's areas.
+* The navigation bar (at the left of the screen) is the same on every screen in merge.ai.
+It contains links which give you quick access to many of merge.ai's areas.

 * The header bar (at the top of the screen) contains area-specific functions plus the Logout and Light/Dark Theme buttons.